Day 24 - Simplicity on The Way : Bercianos del Real Camino to Mansilla de las Mulas

 Admittedly, today's hike was essentially uneventful, but it was nonetheless beautiful in its simplicity.
 We passed through the village of El Burgo Ranero, whose large brick water tower at the edge of town seemed to predominate the flat landscape.
 The country roadway we hiked down was lined with poppies and yellow gorse bushes.
 Dozens of "packs" of French cyclists passed us on the roadway, and the pace they set seemed shockingly fast for those of us hiking.
 After hiking passed the village of Villamarco we took time to enjoy a small earthen bodega in Reliegos.
 The joy of today's hike was found more in the small often neglected details and moments of The Way, rather than in any singular event.

-Once settled in, we made our way back through town and visited the Iglesia de Santa Maria, which is a beautiful 18th century church with a golden alter.
+Once settled in, we made our way back through town and visited the Iglesia de Santa Maria, which is a beautiful 18th-century church with a golden altar.

 We also had the opportunity to explore the historic city walls, climbed broken turrets, and sat by the river enjoying the cool breeze off the water and the shade of the trees.